Members

 Subscriptions

-Membership fees are £170 per annum (no termly membership), which includes the loan of music scores.
-There is a concessionary rate of £120 available to members under the age of 30 and to those in receipt of state benefits, not including senior citizens and those receiving the state pension.
+Membership fees are £180 per annum (no termly membership), which includes the loan of music scores.
+There is a concessionary rate of £125 available to members under the age of 30 and to those in receipt of state benefits, not including senior citizens and those receiving the state pension.
 If these fees (concessionary or not) would prevent you from participating, please contact the Membership Secretary.
 We will always aim to be sympathetic to such cases, where the choir's finances allow.

 Ticket sales

 We keep our annual choir membership fees relatively low compared to other local London choirs.
-However, to cover the high cost of putting on our 3 main annual concerts, we do expect every member to buy 2 tickets for each performance.
-This helps us cover the expense of the orchestra, soloists, publicity, equipment and the concert venue.
-Tickets are usually £20 each.
-If you cannot sing in the concert, we ask you to make your £40 donation to the ISC bank account.
+However, to cover the high cost of putting on 3 concerts a year, we expect every member to buy 2 tickets for each performance.

 Musical scores